Tohokantche/custom-rag/README.md

 # Plug-and-Play Ollama RAG
-A simple and effective RAG pipeline that you can run locally and customise it for ZERO dollar.
+A simple and effective RAG pipeline that can be run and customised locally for ZERO dollar.

 ## Screenshots
 ![Ollama RAG ](screenshot.png "")